brianglass/anastasis/files/syn-sep01.md

 On the 6th of the same month, the Memorial of the extraordinary wonder by the Archangel Michael that took place at Kolossae,or Chonae, in Phrygia.

 **Verses**
-Another NoÃ«, Michael, you appeared
+Another Noë, Michael, you appeared
-Ending the flood of rivers with a funnel \[chonÃª\].
+Ending the flood of rivers with a funnel \[chonê\].
 Michael of Angels the chief on the sixth funnelled strong flowing rivers.

 On the same day, Contest of the holy Martyrs Eudoxios, Zenon, Romulus and Makarios.